cern-fts/ready2go/gridftp/README.md

 The following ports have to be open on your firewall for the image to work:

-* `80`: Used by certbot to obtain the X509 certificate
 * `2811`: GridFTP control channel
 *  `50000-50200`: GridFTP data channels